usuaero/PyProp/docs/source/introduction.md

 # Introduction
 PyProp is the ultimate electric propulsion modeling and optimization module.
+It is meant to be a library of models and functions that users can interface with to help them design electric propulsion systems.
+PyProp contains Python classes for modelling whole propulsion units, propellers, motors, ESCs, and batteries, as well as classes and functions for creating and opitmizing these combinations.